aquasecurity/starboard/CONTRIBUTING.md

    ```
    kind load docker-image aquasec/starboard-operator:dev
    ```
-3. Create the `starboard-operator` Deployment in the `starboard-operator` namespace to run the operator's container:
+3. Create the `starboard-operator` Deployment in the `starboard-system` namespace to run the operator's container:

    ```
    kubectl apply -k deploy/static